maoberlehner/node-sass-magic-importer/packages/node-sass-package-importer/README.md

 In the example below you can see the default configuration options.

 - `cwd`: Defines the path in which your `node_modules` directory is found.
-- `extensions`: Set which file extensions should get resolved.
 - `packageKeys`: You can define the `package.json` keys to search for and in which order.
 - `packagePrefix`: You can set the special character for indicating a module resolution.